Further Results on the Majority Roman Domination in graphs

 \section{Abstract}

-Let $G=(V,E)$ be a simple graph of order $n$.
-A Majority Roman Dominating Function (MRDF) on a graph G is a function $f: V\rightarrow\{-1, +1, 2\}$ if the sum of its function values over at least half the closed neighborhoods is at least one , this is , for at least half of the vertices $v\in V$, $f(N[v])\geq 1$.
+Let $G=(V(G),E(G))$ be a simple graph of order $n$.
+A Majority Roman Dominating Function (MRDF) on a graph G is a function $f: V\rightarrow\{-1, +1, 2\}$ if the sum of its function values over at least half of the closed neighborhoods of its vertices is at least one, that is, for at least half of the vertices $v\in V$, $f(N[v])=\sum_{x \in N[v]} f(x)\geq 1$.
 Moreover, every vertex u with $f(u)=-1$ is adjacent to at least one vertex $w$ with $f(w)=2$.
-The Majority Roman Domination number of a graph $G$, denoted by $\gamma_{MR}(G)$ , is the minimum value of $\sum_{v\in{V(G)}}f(v)$ over all Majority Roman Dominating Function $f$ of $G$.
-In this paper we study properties of the Majority Roman Domination in graphs and obtain lower and upper bounds the Majority Roman Domination number of some graphs.
+The Majority Roman Domination number of a graph $G$, denoted by $\gamma_{MR}(G)$, is the minimum value of $\sum_{v\in{V(G)}}f(v)$ over all Majority Roman Dominating Function $f$ on $G$.\\ In this paper, we investigate the properties of Majority Roman Domination in graphs and establish some lower and upper bounds for the Majority Roman Domination number for various classes of graphs.

 \textbf{Keywords}: Domination Number, Tree, Majority Domination, Majority Roman Domination. \\ \textbf{MSC 2010:} 05C78, 05C69